Worlds

 ## Items

-Worlds represent everything as an item, including the types themselves.
+Worlds represents everything as an item, including the types themselves.
 This

 recursive structure enables granular, multi-hop reasoning.